An Example of Making an Animation VO Demo

 I assemble a number of scenes and character ideas– way more than I will need– and begin whittling it down to my top candidates.
-I keep in mind that I want to target characters that could realistically fit into a number of projects (e.g. a superhero-type, a dad, an insane wacky sidekick, etc).
+I keep in mind that I want to target characters that could realistically fit into a variety of projects (e.g. a superhero-type, a dad, an insane wacky sidekick, an bad cop, a scary peddler, a nervous teacher, etc).

-I write out my scenes, hone them down, discard what doesn’t feel right or too repetitive and begin locking in a sequence for my demo.
-As I assemble a sequence of scenes, I go for disparity in tone of character and scene.
+I write out my scenes, hone them down, discard what doesn’t feel right or too repetitive and begin locking in a sequence for my demo, mixing up status of character as much as possible.
+As I assemble a sequence of scenes, I aim for radical disparity in tone of character and scene.

 I break down the essence of each little scene in italics afterwards to make sure I’m covering a good range of archetypes and tone.
 Notice there is an implied relationshiop in each scene, not just a bunch of words or monologs of characters talking to themselves.
 A scene partner can be silent (it can be in the middle of a scene) or implied.
 This is very important.

 So, here’s my lineup for my hypothetical demo:

 1. A super hero under fire, escapes to discover and then comfort a dying friend (Warner Bros., Marvel) —heroic, young man, powerful, realistic, high energy to low energy dramatic

 2. Wacky sidekick delivers a eulogy then accidentally sets self on fire.
 (Nickelodeon comedy cartoon, e.g. SpongeBob)–broadly comedic character, off-kilter, starts somber then transitions to high energy

 3. Deviant teen cornered by police transforms into a monster (videogame, superhero series, action fantasy)–teenage, evil, powerful, contained energy, realistic, transitions to creature sounds